jenniferjim97/phase-1-object-ball/README.md

   array of the team names.
 - Build a function, `playerNumbers`, that takes in an argument of a team name and returns an array of the jersey number's for that team.
-- Build a function, `playerStats`, that takes in an argument of a player's name and returns a object of that player's stats.
-Check out the following example of the expected return value of the `playerStats` function:
+- Build a function, `layerStats`, that takes in an argument of a player's name and returns a object of that player's stats.
+Check out the following example of the expected return ;' value of the `playerStats` function:

 ```js
 playerStats("Alan Anderson")